sparrowwallet/sparrow/README.md

 `./sparrow`

-Java 14 must be installed.
+Java 14 or higher must be installed.

 ## Configuration